AgnesRy/portfolio/README.md

 <h1><strong>Portfolio</strong></h1>
 <br>
 <h2>About me 🪪</h2>
-<p>My name is Agnieszka Rynkowska, I am a Master of Management since 2016, graduated in Poznań 🇵🇱 .<br>I am the Manager a team of 15, I have 10 years expierience as Store Manager.
+<p>My name is Agnieszka Rynkowska, I am a Master of Management since 2016, graduated in Poznań 🇵🇱 .<br>I am the Manager a team of 15 employees, I have 10 years expierience as Store Manager.
 Additionally since 10/2022 I've tested software on crowdtesting platform uTest.
 I've always been interested in new techonogies.<br>My goal is rebrand not because IT is so desirable industry right now, but because I feel this is right place for me to work and develop my knowledge.
 On this site I would like to introduce myself from technical side.</p>
 <h2>Technologies 💾</h2>
 <ul>
   <li>HTML</li>